Women in Ghana: Marital rape

 Marital rape is also a major issue in Ghana.
 When a woman marries in Ghana, it is a strong cultural belief that they are now under the authority of their husband.
 Women are often treated as inferior to men.
 The Criminal Code in Ghana previously had a marriage exception, which stated "a person may revoke any consent which he has given to the use of force against him, and his consent when so revoked shall have no effect for justifying force save that the consent given by a husband or wife at marriage, for the purposes of the marriage, cannot be revoked until the parties are divorced or separated by a judgement or decree of a competent court."
 In 2007, this marital rape exception was removed from the Criminal Code of Ghana.
-Despite legislation against marital rape, there remains a social view that the happenings inside the home are private matters that should not be publicly addressed.
+Despite legislation against marital rape, there remains a social view that the happenings inside the home are private matters and should not be publicly addressed.
 Therefore, there has been criticism from Ghanaians on prohibiting marital rape.